Wednesday, December 31, 2008

 Way down the southern end of the island paved roads which soon turn to dirt head down both sides of the big southern inlet - the fishing village in the opening shot was in the south east of this bay.

 Oblique image of south bay - fishing village is about 7km from Loh Jak pier not too far out of shot top left.
+Aow Say beach mentioned up page is the strip of white above the "g" in "fishing".

 Back on the side road past Yamalia’s, Loh Paret Beach and Island Resort is a the Laem Yai pier and fishing village on a nice north-west facing bay .

 Not too far south of the southern pier at another bay, Bo Le, I came across a real high end joint - GLOW ELIXIR.
-The cheapest bungalow they quoted me was 5200 and I notice their website has some 33000 joints!
+The cheapest bungalow they quoted me was 5200 (in 2008) and I notice their website has some 33000 joints!
 Just the thing for you high-rollers.
 They weren’t real keen on riff-raff like me having a look - but the website gallery sure looks nice.

 GETTING THERE

-Yamalia offers free transport from the pier to her place.
+Yamalia offers free transport from the southern pier to her place.
 It’s about 8km to Loh Paret, so not a bad deal - image Heimat Garden

 FROM KRABI